QubesOS/qubes-doc/privacy/anonymizing-your-mac-address.md

 ## Configuring Qubes with macchanger and scripts

+Note that using macchanger will require you disable NetworkManager in `sys-net` and to create and maintain network connections manually.
+If you do not want to do this, follow the NetworkManager procedure above.

 First thing you need to do is install **macchanger** package by opening your `fedora-23` TemplateVM and typing